 Davene R. Wright, PhD

-Assistant Professor of Population Medicine at Harvard
+Associate Professor of Population Medicine at Harvard

 Decision Scientist and Child Health Care Researcher

 I am an Associate Professor in the Department of Population Medicine, a research and academic partnership between the Harvard Pilgrim Health Care Institute and Harvard Medical School.
 There, I am the Associate Director of the Division of Child Health Research and Policy.